matakan/atlassian-jira-datacenter/README.md

 ## DIRECTORY STRUCTURE
 - kubernetes: contains a shell script to spin up a K8s cluster in Google Cloud
 - docker: contains a dockerfile and related files to build a jira image
-- portworks: contains an installation and manifest file for portworks
+- portworx: contains an installation and manifest file for portworx
 - postgres: contains postgres helm package and an installation script
 - jira: contains jira helm package that is customised to run on Google Cloud
 - images: just for visual images for the content